joergboe/testframework/doc/manpage.md

 - TTTT_categoryArray   - The indexed array with the categories of the current Case/Suite
 - TTTT_runCategoryPatternArray - The indexed array with the run-category patterns of the current test run
-- TTTT_skipthis        - Signal to skip this artifact
 - TTTT_failureOccurred - The failure condition in test case execution
 - TTTT_result          - Used in some functions to return a result code